2,1:59; 3,1:53.3; 1:51.1 Earnings: $3,582,823

 His Hall of Fame driver Ron Pierce said of him: "He was the best horse I've ever driven.
 The toughest, the classiest, the gutsiest.
 He covered the ground so easily...he needed three strides to get where all the other horses needed four."

 In the fall of 2009, Mr Muscleman became the first trotter to retire to the "Hall of Champions" at the Kentucky Horse Park.
-Other Standardbred representatives at the park have all been pacers.
+He was elected to the Harness Racing Hall Of Fame in 2016.